ekorenevsky/fusion/README.md

 # fusion

-A kernel-aassisted lightweight block device for SPDK
+A kernel-assisted lightweight block device for SPDK

 `fusion` is a high-performance hybrid block device framework that bridges SPDK user-space I/O with the Linux kernel block layer.